ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 https://github.com/ghi-electronics/NETMF-Gadgeteer/tree/master/Modules/GHIElectronics/TouchL12

 # Tunes
 The Tunes Module is a tiny speaker that is connected to pin 9.
-Use PWM to genrate sounds
+Use PWM to generate sounds

-This example will keep chaging the freequency.
+This example will keep changing the frequency.

 ```
 using System.Threading;